Discover Family Fun at Frank Kitts Park on Wellington’s Waterfront

 Are There Any Entrance Fees to Frank Kitts Park?

-There aren't any entrance fees to Frank Kitts Park, ensuring easy accessibility for everyone.
-While park maintenance is essential, you can enjoy the space without worrying about entrance costs, just parking fees apply.
+There are no entrance fees to Frank Kitts Park, ensuring easy access for all.
+While maintenance is ongoing, you can enjoy this Wellington space without cost, though parking fees may apply.

 Is There Public Transportation Available to Reach the Park?